fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

 IntersectionInfo Intersector::findClosestIntersection(const Vec3& rayOrigin,const Vec3& rayDir, bool isShadowRay, float rayTime);
 ```

-I basically created a blur offset for each moving object based on its velocity and the ray time and subtracted it from the original ray position as can be seen in plane example below:
+I basically created a blur offset for each moving object based on its velocity and the ray time and subtracted it from the original ray position, as can be seen in the plane example below:

 ```cpp
 // Motion blur